 Consumers demand more than traditional forms of engagement.
 They now have much higher expectations and expect brands to amuse and entertain them.

-When launching a product - and aiming for maximum impact - a teaser campaign can be a very effective way of generating curiosity and buzz around your product before the big reveal.
+When launching a product - and aiming for maximum impact - a teaser campaign, also known as a pre-launch campaign can be a very effective way of generating curiosity and buzz around your product before the big reveal.

 Create a bit of mystery

 People love to be in the know, and they love to solve mysteries.
 So in your teaser campaign, you'll want to use that to hook people into the build-up to your launch.
 Make them curious, make them believe that solving the mystery will be worthwhile, and you will have them wanting to come back to you for more.

 Book Marketing - Learn from the master of suspense - Dan Brown

 In the months leading up to the launch of Dan Brown's newest novel, Origin, BeeLiked created a series of teaser campaigns for his fans to learn little by little about the upcoming blockbuster novel.
 It started with a low key design contest to design a special limited edition cover for Origin.
 Six finalists were chosen and fans were invited to vote on their favourite.
 Those that voted were rewarded with a surprise - a personalized book signing video where Dan magically welcomes each person by name to his house and writes their name in the book.

 Get people involved